 Simons Soldiers is Central Command for a network of cost-efficient, regional non-profit Training Centers to help PTSD vets and homeless dogs team to build productive, interactive lives.

-This non-profit organization provides economy of scale, proven protocols, and a communications center for PTSD dog organizations to share ideas, improve programs, boost cost-efficiency, generate buying power and assist the most veterans possible.
+This non-profit organization provides economy of scale, proven protocols, and a communications center for PTSD dog organisations to share ideas, improve programs, boost cost-efficiency, generate buying power and assist the most veterans possible.
 Most importantly, it dramatically expands training capabilities and significantly boosts the supply of specially-trained PTSD dogs for combat veterans.

 You can also find Simons Soldiers on Facebook page.

 Carole Justice Gray is the UK Co-coordinator of the European Guild of Canine Bowen Therapists (EGCBT) and authorised teacher of Canine Bowen Technique for EGCBT.
 She has been working as a Bowen Practitioner since 2009 in Oxfordshire and Northamptonshire as well as travelling far afield working with dogs.
 In 2014 after working with and shadowing Sally & Ron Askew for two years in UK and Switzerland, Carole began running and teaching the established EGCBT Canine Bowen Technique self-Interest and practitioner course in the UK with fellow Canine Bowen Technique practitioner Eileen Smith.
-In 2016 Carole will be teaching in Holland and assisting Nicole Frohlich with her EGCBT Canine Bowen Technique course in Switzerland.

 For further information about Carole, Canine Bowen Technique and the training courses available please see www.caninebowentherapist.co.uk.